 Action # Title Description Total Funds Contributing 1.1 Learning Walks and Planning Time Capacity building among teachers and school leadership engaging in regular classroom learning walks supporting the implementation of state academic standards in alignment with school-wide literacy and math initiatives; funds will be used to provide teachers with release time in order to engage in learning walks as well as plan following learning walks and benchmark assessments.
-Learning walks and planning time will focus on equitable teaching practices including grouping, one-on-one and alignment to CCSS and ELD standards aimed at specific student groups (EL, Foster, Low-Income). \$5,000.00 Yes 1.2 Instructional Consultants and Training Teacher training and professional development with the Kern Superintendent of Schools which will include UDL, equity-based training, as well as coaching and development for the new literacy TOSA while continuing ongoing math onsite coaching and lesson plan support (unpacking new math framework Fall 2022 and revising pacing plans for the 22-23 school year).
+Learning walks and planning time will focus on equitable teaching practices including grouping, one-on-one and alignment to CCSS and ELD standards aimed at specific student groups (EL, Foster, Low-Income). \$5,000.00 Yes 1.2 Instructional Consultants and Training Teacher training and professional development with the Kern Superintendent of Schools which will include UDL, equity-based training, as well as coaching and development for the literacy and math intervention.
+The intervention team will continue ongoing math onsite coaching and lesson plan support (unpacking new math framework Fall 2023 and revising pacing plans for the 23-24 school year).
 Training and support will be aimed at elevating the achievement of 100% of students currently reading and performing below grade level. \$18,000.00 Yes 1.3 Small Classroom Size / Case Management Support Retain three classroom fully credentialed teachers.
 The district maintains small class sizes class size of 20-25 with the current staffing model in grades K-5.
-If the district did not receive the supplemental and concentration funding, the district class size would rise to 32 students in combination classrooms (reduction of three teachers).
-The \$289,473.50 Yes
+If the district did not receive the supplemental and concentration funding, the district class size would rise to 32 \$326,950.00 Yes

-Action # Title Description Total Funds Contributing third teacher helps lower class sizes to better assist the educational program for all unduplicated pupils.
-1.4 Supplementary materials and partnerships In addition to focusing on school-wide math and literacy, Elk Hills School is committed to providing a well-rounded, enriching learning experience after-school/summer in the areas of S.T.E.A.M.
+Action # Title Description Total Funds Contributing students in combination classrooms (reduction of three teachers).
+The third teacher helps lower class sizes to better assist the educational program for all unduplicated pupils.
+1.4 Supplementary Materials and Partnerships In addition to focusing on school-wide math and literacy, Elk Hills School is committed to providing a well-rounded, enriching learning experience after-school/summer in the areas of S.T.E.A.M.
 Funds will enhance base offerings through partnerships with Kicks For Kids which will primary target low-income youth with individual academic and SEL support. \$25,000.00 Yes 1.5 NWEA MAP Growth Assessment System Monitor student progress through the implementation of a supplemental comprehensive assessment system using state and local multiple measures to provide formative instructional feedback.
-Teachers receive training on the use of state interim assessments as part of Smarter Balanced system as well as continue developing mastery with new NWEA/MAP Growth assessment tool will provide growth and achievement trends principally directed to support unduplicated student groups. \$4,700.00 Yes 1.6 Math Skill-based Software/Tutoring (eg.: IXL, Moby Max, Zearn) Action will provide supplemental material and software to support students below grade level whom have shown minimal to below average growth during the school year with access to additional skill-based support in mathematics through a research-based learning software.
-Additionally, funds will fund lunch time tutoring on a quarterly basis for both certificated and classified staff members in math and reading. \$17,500.00 Yes 1.7 English learner supports.
+Teachers receive training on the use of state interim assessments as part of Smarter Balanced system as well as continue developing mastery with new NWEA/MAP Growth assessment tool will provide growth and achievement trends principally directed to support unduplicated student groups. \$4,700.00 Yes 1.6 Math Skill-based Software/Tutoring (eg.ST Math, iReady) Action will provide supplemental material and software to support students below grade level whom have shown minimal to below average growth during the school year with access to additional skill- based support in mathematics through a research-based learning software.
+Additionally, funds will fund lunch time tutoring on a quarterly basis for both certificated and classified staff members in math and reading. \$17,500.00 Yes 1.7 English Learner Supports.
 Provide English learners with additional resources and supports to improve conversational and academic English language proficiency.
 We plan on purchasing supplemental resources such as books and activities for English Learners use at home for extending their learning. \$500.00 Yes